 Developing our overarching Landscape Plan has given us greater clarity and will result in our efforts being aligned to five strategic priorities of Water, Sustainable Agriculture, Pest Plants and Animals, Biodiversity and Community.
-One of our next priorities will be to undertake a midterm review of our Water Allocation Plan (WAP) for the Southern and Musgrave Prescribed Wells Areas to ensure that the implementation of this important planning tool is on track and that these precious resources are being managed effectively.
-This review will identify whether improvements to the WAP are required, which can then be scheduled for coming years if needed.
+With the mid-term evaluation of our Water Allocation Plan (WAP) for the Southern and Musgrave Prescribed Wells Areas now complete, the improvements identified through consultation with the community, will now be built in to our implementation plan, to ensure that the implementation of this important planning tool remains on track and that these precious resources are being managed effectively.